 Guide to buying property in Northern Spain

 Just because what is listed on the deeds does not exactly match what is being sold is not necessarily cause for concern.
 It is quite common that they do not match.
 Passing years and various generations, land additions or sales, can all leave deeds with some discrepancies.
 This can often be easily be rectified the Land Registry and then with the notary as part of the purchase process.
-Although sometimes it can take a few weeks or even months, but there are some aspects of it can be done after purchase.
+Although sometimes it can take a few weeks or even months.
 Also, inheritance properties sometimes have not had the will fully executed, so the property is not actually in the name of the person selling it to you, but their deceased relative.
-This is usually okay and the notary ensures beforehand that everything is in order.
-Ensure that the element of the fees that relate to executing the will are paid by the sellers, and does not get bound up in the actual purchase fees.
+This is okay and the notary ensures beforehand that everything is in order.
+Ensure that the element of the fees that relate to executing the will are paid by the sellers, and do not get bound up in the actual purchase fees.
 Confirm that all the owners are agreeing to sell.
 Properties can often have a number of owners because it has been inherited, and Spanish law divides property between all immediate descendants.

 Rather than having a representation for both seller and buyer as in some countries, the purchase process is organised by the property agency, but done through a notary, who is impartial and in place to ensure that the legal purchase process is carried out correctly.
 The property agency can look into any other issues and appoint a property lawyer if required.

-This initial exchange contract (contrato de arras) can be done by email and does not require the purchaser to be there, and the 10% deposit done by bank transfer.
+This initial exchange contract (contrato de arras) can be done by email and does not require the purchaser to be there.
 On the day of completion, the final signing of the deeds (escrituras) the purchaser does need to be present.
-The same day, a draft copy of the deeds will be issued (copia simple), but the actual new registered deeds can take a few weeks.
+The same day, a draft copy of the deeds will be issued (copia simple), but the actual new deeds can take a few weeks.

-There is a purchase tax on buying, usually 8-10% of the final price, depending on the amount (under 300, 300-500, over 500 thousand euros) and can vary from area to area.
-Then there is the annual tax for property owners (IBI – Impuesto sobre Bienes Inmuebles) paid monthly, which is usually in the order of a few hundred euros per year.
+There is a purchase tax on buying, usually 8-10% of the final price, depending on the amount (under 300, 300-500, over 500 thousand euros).
+Then there is the annual tax for property owners (IBI – Impuesto sobre Bienes Inmuebles) paid monthly, which is usually in the order of a few hundred per year.

 Not all banks are fully up to speed on international transfers.
 This is partly because many of the ‘caja’s’ – local banks, were forcibly bought up by nationals as remedial measures after the recession of 2008 to spread so called toxic debt around.
 This means that transfers go through a holding account, which is not a problem as such, but can cause delays.
 Amounts transferred can also be important.
 Recent changes to money laundering laws mean that where money comes from has to be accounted for and larger amounts can be subject to an auditing process.
 Amounts of less than €100,000 usually have less delay.
 So it is usually better to have a Spanish account in a larger bank, such as Santander or BBVA, and have that account in regular use.
 Transfer money well beforehand, in stages if necessary, so that the bankers cheque to complete the sale at point of signing can be issued easily by the bank the day before completion on the property.

 There is no problem buying and owning a property in Spain.
-All you need is an identification number (NIE – numero de identidad extranjero) which can be issued at the main police station in each province.
-(Asturias is in Gijon or Oviedo, depending on where the property is.
+All you need is an identification number (NIE – numero de identidad extranjero) which can be issued at the main police station in each province (Asturias – Gijon or Oviedo, depending on where the property is.
 Previous appointments are required.)